jean/inkscape-areas/README.md

-**WARNING**: :construction: hacking around while learning.
-Nothing to see here, move on. :construction:
+:construction: **WARNING**: :construction: hacking around while learning. :construction: Nothing to see here, move on. :construction:

 # inkscape-areas
 Extension to measure areas enclosed by paths in Inkscape.